myTerminal/software-speedruns/programming-languages/cl/README.md

     (remove-duplicates '(1 2 2 3)) ; Returns a list of unique items
     (remove-duplicates '(1 2 3 3) :test #'equal) ; Determines duplicates based on the test function

-To retrieve the first occurrence of a pattern in a list

-    (find-if #'evenp '(1 2 3 4)) ; Returns "2" as the first even number in the list

 Fetching items from association lists (alists):

     (defvar *squad* '((Shepard Human)